-I have audited the accompanying financial report for the year ended 30 June 2016 of the South Gippsland Shire Council which comprises the comprehensive income statement, balance sheet, statement of changes in equity, statement of cash flows, statement of capital works, notes comprising a summary of the significant accounting policies and other explanatory information, and the certification of the financial statements.
+I have audited the accompanying performance statement for the year ended 30 June 2016 of the South Gippsland Shire Council which comprises the statement, the related notes and the certification of the performance statement.

-The Councillors' Responsibility for the Financial Report
+The Councillors' Responsibility for the Performance Statement

-The Councillors of the South Gippsland Shire Council are responsible for the preparation and the fair presentation of the financial report in accordance with Australian Accounting Standards, and the financial reporting requirements of the Local Government Act 1989.

-The Councillors are responsible for such internal control as the Councillors determine is necessary to enable the preparation and fair presentation of the financial report that is free from material misstatement, whether due to fraud or error.
+The Councillors of the South Gippsland Shire Council are responsible for the preparation and fair presentation of the performance statement in accordance with the Local Government Act 1989 and for such internal control as the Councillors determine is necessary to enable the preparation and fair presentation of the performance statement that is free from material misstatement, whether due to fraud or error.